Due Diligence research in China

 Several weeks after the bidding was completed and the winners announced, the bank received an anonymous letter alleging collusion among the winning bidders.
 The bidding contract specifically noted that all bidders must be legally and financially autonomous from each other.
 Bank management was concerned that collision might be an attempt to inflate the project cost, increasing the burden on the bank.

 The bank contacted Pacific Strategies and Assessments to conduct an investigation on the bidders.
-The objectives of the investigation were:
+The objectives of the investigation were to:

-- to establish if any of the bidders had overlapping ownership or management, and
+Establish if any of the bidders had overlapping ownership or management;

-to determine if the project management agency was affiliated with any of the companies that bid on the construction work
+Determine if the project management agency was affiliated with any of the companies that bid on the construction work.

 Site Physical Security